5 Mistakes Home Sellers Make LOSING Them Tens or Hundreds of Thousands of Dollars $$$$

 One of the most critical aspects of selling a home is setting the right price.
 Pricing your home too high or too low can have significant financial consequences.
 Overpricing a home is a common mistake made by sellers who often believe their home is worth more than it is due to emotional attachment or misinformation about the market.
 They may have invested significant time and resources into their home, leading them to believe it's worth more than the market value.
 Additionally, some sellers might base their price on the highest selling home in the neighborhood without considering differences in size, condition, or features.

 The consequences of overpricing a home can be severe.
 An overpriced home tends to stay on the market longer, which can lead to price reductions and a perception that something is wrong with the property.
-Extended time on the market can necessitate further price reductions, which can stigmatize the property and reduce the final sale price.
+Extended time on the market can necessitate further price reductions, which can stigmatize the property and significantly impact the final sale price.

 To avoid this pitfall:

-• Conduct a thorough market analysis.
+Conduct a thorough market analysis.

 On the other hand, some sellers undervalue their home due to a lack of market knowledge or a desire for a quick sale.
 Underpricing can occur when sellers are in a hurry to sell, lack market knowledge, or fear that pricing too high will scare away buyers.
 In some cases, sellers might intentionally underprice to generate multiple offers and create a bidding war.
 However, this strategy can backfire, resulting in leaving significant money on the table.